quicwg/base-drafts/draft-ietf-quic-transport.md

 in the packet matches the addressing information the endpoint uses to identify a connection with a zero-length connection ID, QUIC processes the packet as part of that connection.
-An endpoint can use just destination IP and port or both source and destination addresses for identification, subject to the limitations described in {{connection-id}}.
+An endpoint can use just destination IP and port or both source and destination addresses for identification, though this makes connections fragile as described in {{connection-id}}.

 Endpoints can send a Stateless Reset ({{stateless-reset}}) for any packets that cannot be attributed to an existing connection.
 A stateless reset allows a peer